 Consequences of Drug AbuseThere are direct effects of drug abuse and indirect effects.
 Both are harmful.
 For example, snorting cocaine through the nose can damage the inside of your nostrils.
 Meth can cause what's known as 'meth mouth,' a severe form of dental decay.
 Injury can also occur to your body from how you use the drugs, such as skin damage from injection sites.
 Drug use can impair balance, which could lead to falls, and driving while under the influence is also dangerous.

 Drug abuse can also lead to death via overdose or long-term damage to your body.
 One possible cost is that drugs can strain your heart, and recovery may be challenging.
-Addicts also often don’t pay attention to nutrition during abuse periods.
+Addicts also often don't pay attention to nutrition during abuse periods.
 You may be more likely to take risks that lead to injuries or STDs.
 Additionally, pregnancy complications can arise if the mother abuses drugs.
 All in all, drug abuse has many harmful physical consequences that you should avoid.
-It’s best to seek places to get help for drug addiction before any of these severe physical consequences happen.
+It's best to seek help for drug addiction before any of these severe physical consequences happen.

 Psychological Consequences of Drug Abuse